 and our Tips for packing and

 skiing in the Alps.

-which we recently reviewed along with the most famed town of
+skiing along with the famed ski town of

 Bernard.
 Verbier's glacier and vast slopes provide an extreme skiers